 Read: John 10:28

-Food insecurity is a global concern, now and perhaps more so in the future.
-We cannot live without food.
-So, we want to feel secure, knowing we have all that we require.
-More broadly, security is simply a basic human need.
+Insecurity is a global concern, perhaps now more so than ever.
+We cannot live without basic needs like food and water.
+We want to feel secure, knowing we have all that we require.
+More broadly, the feeling of being secure in general is a deeply human need.
 It is also a spiritual need.
 We cannot live free in the love of God without profound confidence in His desire and ability to sustain us.
 Pray for all who need that confidence, those who need it renewed in them and those who must find it for the first time.

 Read: John 11:25

-His friend had died.
-His friend’s sister was confronting Him and He does what?
+Jesus' friend had died.
+His friend’s sister was confronting Jesus and He does what?
 Does He offer only a theological truth that’s a long way off, at the limits of her sight?
 No. Jesus offers her a present reality.
-The life he gives begins at belief.
+The life He gives begins at belief.
 It starts there with a unique quality that’s not possible without Him and continues eternally in a quantity that remains ever delightful.
-Lazarus would die physically a second time but the life Jesus had already given his friend would never be extinguished by mere physical death.
+Lazarus would die physically a second time but the life Jesus had already given His friend would never be extinguished by mere physical death.
 Pray for many people to receive the undying life of Jesus.

 Read: John 12:25